On the Occasion of the 11th Asian Pharmaceutical Consortium Conference

 Drug Discovery Alliances (DA)

-APAC DA-EWG is working on two measures, DSANA and ANPDC, with the goal of promoting drug discovery collaboration in Asia.
+The APAC DA-EWG is working on two initiatives, DSANA and ANPDC, with the goal of promoting drug discovery alliances in Asia.

 -